 There are several types of pet cremation.
 Be sure to talk with your vet or the cremation provider to make sure that you understand what services are offered and that you can choose the style of cremation that is best for you, your family, and your pet.

-- Private (Individual) Cremation: In a private cremation only one pet is cremated at a time.
-Your pet will be placed in the cremation chamber alone.
+- Private (Individual) Cremation: In a private cremation, only one pet is cremated at a time.
+Your pet is placed in the cremation chamber alone.
 This type of cremation ensures that the remains you receive back are not mixed with those of other animals.
 Private cremation will be the most expensive.

 - Semi-Private (Partitioned) Cremation: Some facilities provide the option to have your pet cremated with other animals but in a partitioned space.
 In other words, the pets are individually separated.
-Some facilities refer to this type of cremation and “Individual” so you need to make sure that you know exactly what type of cremation you are buying.
-The facility will do everything they can to keep your pet’s remains separate but it is possible that the ashes of another pet may mingle with yours.
+Some facilities refer to this type of cremation as “individual,” so you need to make sure that you know what type of cremation you are buying.
+The facility will do everything they can to keep your pet’s remains separate, but the ashes of another pet may mingle with yours.
 This type of cremation is generally less expensive than private cremation.

 - Communal (Group) Cremation: With communal cremation, the bodies of several pets are placed together in the chamber and cremated together.
 With communal cremation, the facility will accept responsibility for disposing of the ashes.
 Ashes are not returned to pet owners with this type of service.
 Group cremation is the least expensive service.

 If you would like to attend the cremation, you may be able to do that.
-You should ask the cremation provider about witnessing the process.
+Ask the cremation provider about witnessing the process.

 Many people still prefer to bury their pets at home.
 With a home burial, you avoid the expense of having a service provider make arrangements, and you can design a very personal and private ceremony.
 Plus, you’ll be near your pet so that you can visit and keep up the grave.
-If you are considering a home burial there are some things you need to be aware of.
+If you are considering a home burial, there are some things you need to consider.

 Is it Legal to Bury my Pet in my Backyard?

-As a general rule, you will have to own the property you plan to use, but regulations on at home burial vary by state and municipality.
-There are a number of factors such as how the animal died, the depth of your water table and the type of soil you have that may play a part in whether or not you can bury at home.
-You should always make sure that the burial site you choose is in compliance with property lines and utility easements as well as zoning requirements.
-Before you decide whether to proceed with a home burial you should confirm legality by contacting your local city or county.
+As a general rule, you will have to own the property you plan to use, but regulations for at-home burial vary by state and municipality.
+There are several factors, such as how the animal died, the depth of your water table, and the type of soil you have that may play a part in whether you can bury at home.
+You should always ensure that the burial site you choose complies with property lines and utility easements, and zoning requirements.
+Before you decide whether to proceed with a home burial, you should confirm legality by contacting your local city or county.
 You should also check your neighborhood deed restrictions.